jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e9934
+id: 5d822fd413a79914d39e9935
-title: Part 107
+title: Part 108
 challengeType: 0
 ---

 # --description--

-Finally!
-You made it to the last building!
-Add a repeating gradient to it with a `90deg` direction.
-Use the building color from `0%` to `10%` and `transparent` from `10%` to `30%`.
+Add another repeating gradient to this building; make it the same as the one you just added, except don't add the `90deg` direction and use your window color instead of the two `transparent` colors.

 # --hints--